Virginia Department of Agriculture and Consumer Services

 The Virginia Department of Agriculture and Consumer Services (VDACS) is an agency of the Commonwealth of Virginia that is responsible for promoting the economic growth and development of Virginia's agricultural sector.
 It also provides environmental protection services and consumer protection programs.

 The department is supervised and directed by the Commissioner of Agriculture and Consumer Services.
-The current Commissioner is Joseph W. Guthrie, who was appointed on January 15, 2022.
-He is Virginia's 18th Commissioner of Agriculture and Consumer Services.
-Guthrie is a sixth generation Virginia farmer, who owned and operated a beef cattle and hay farm in Pulaski County on farmland that has been in his family since 1795.
-Since 2007, he served as a Senior Instructor at Virginia Tech and taught courses in business management, finance, communications, and leadership in the Agricultural Technology Program.
+The current Commissioner is Katie Frazier, who was appointed on January 17, 2026.
+She is Virginia's 19th Commissioner of Agriculture and Consumer Services.
+Frazier graduated from Virginia Tech in 2004 and has degrees in agricultural and applied economics and political science.
+Frazier joined the Virginia Agribusiness Council in 2004 and served as its president from 2012-18.
+In 2018, she moved to Farm Credit of the Virginias.

-Prior to his appointment, he served the residents of Pulaski County on the Board of Supervisors since 2015, and was elected board chair in 2020 and 2021.
-He was also elected to a four-year term on the Pulaski County School Board in 2011.
-Guthrie has served as the president of Virginia Tech's College of Agriculture and Life Sciences Faculty Association, president of Pulaski County Farm Bureau, and president of the Virginia Cattlemen's Association.
-He was appointed by USDA Secretary Tom Vilsack to the National Cattlemen's Beef Promotion and Research Board and was appointed by former Governor Bob McDonnell to the Virginia Cattle Industry Board.

 Organization

 The department is under the direction and supervision of a Commissioner of Agriculture and Consumer Services, who is appointed by the Governor of Virginia.
 The department is located within the Governor's Secretariat of Agriculture and Forestry, which is under the direction of the Governor's Cabinet Secretary of Agriculture and Forestry.